treshugart/galvatron/README.md

 Module names are resolved in several different ways.

 It will go up the directory tree - starting with the directory which the `require()` call originated in - and look for a `bower_components` folder and a `node_modules` folder, in that order.
 It first looks to see if there is a `bower.json` or a `package.json` depending on the package manager and if it contains a `main` definition, it will use that.
-If it doesn't find a main, it will look for an `index.js` or a file with the same name as the module but with a `js` extension in `src`, `lib` and `dist` (in that order).
+If it doesn't find a main, it will look for an `index.js` or a file with the same name as the module but with a `js` extension in the component root, `src`, `lib` or `dist` directories (in that order).

 You can also use module names instead of paths when specifying files to Galvatron: